 With the invitees announced and the waiting period for the event open, it’s now just a matter of waiting for the first major swell to run the trials—then, after that, if a monster of a storm points itself at the central Chilean coast, the main event might just run.
 But that’s the problem—because right now, six weeks into the Chilean winter season, there is one invitee to the party that hasn’t shown up yet: swell.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Punta Lobos using the map below!